 If possible, the installer will now present you with a shell prompt in the file system you selected, which you can use to perform any necessary repairs.
-For example, if you need to reinstall the GRUB boot loader into the master boot record of the first hard disk, you could enter the command grub-install ' (hd0)' to do so.

 If the installer cannot run a usable shell in the root file system you selected, perhaps because the file system is corrupt, then it will issue a warning and offer to give you a shell in the installer environment instead.
 You may not have as many tools available in this environment, but they will often be enough to repair your system anyway.
 The root file system you selected will be mounted on the /target directory.